ManCla/testing-abstractions/README.md

 For reproducibility all the experiments in the paper were performed with the version of the firmware at commit [23e9b80](https://github.com/bitcraze/crazyflie-firmware/commit/23e9b80caa9137d2953ae6dce57507fda1b05a8c).
 Hence after cloning it is important to checkout to this commit with

+> cd crazyflie-firmware
 > git checkout 23e9b80

+Copy in the testing.patch file into the firmware repository and apply it with:

+> git apply testing.patch

+Now you can inspect the changes we made to the firmware with

+> git status

+and

+>git diff

 ## How to Plot Test Results